Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 The `distributedMv` command is similar to the `mv` command, the difference is that when moving a directory, `distributedMv` instructs job workers to recursively move all files under the directory in parallel at file level.

+This is preferred than `mv` if you need to move a large dataset, but it will consume more CPU and network resources in both worker and job worker nodes, so it might affect other Alluxio applications' performance.

 {% include Command-Line-Interface/distributedMv.md %}